Public Librarian Resources

 OCCLL Database Grid (legal databases in Oregon county law libraries)

-Oregon Legal Research blog (see posts, sidebars, and labels)
+Oregon Legal Research website and blog

 Legal Abbreviations (Frequently Used in Oregon) (PDF)